AI Model Bias Audit: Detect and Eliminate Bias

 Solution:

-• Replaced target encoding with neutral frequency encoding for this feature
+• Replaced target encoding with neutral frequency encoding for that feature.

-• Added adversarial head to architecture (additional "foreign/not foreign name" classifier with gradient reversal)
+• Added an adversarial head to the architecture (additional classifier for "foreign/non-foreign name" with gradient reversal).

-Audit results are formatted in standardized form.
+Audit results are documented in a standardized format.
 Minimum:

 Timeline and Process

-Audit of existing model — 2-3 weeks: collect subgroup data, measure metrics, root cause analysis, report with recommendations.
+• Audit of an existing model — 2–3 weeks: data collection on subgroups, metric measurement, root cause analysis, report with recommendations.

-Mitigation + re-audit — another 3-5 weeks depending on bias source complexity.
+• Mitigation + re-audit — another 3–5 weeks depending on the complexity of the bias source.

-Embedded process — bias audit as part of CI/CD: automatic Fairlearn metrics check on each retrain with deployment blocking on threshold violation.
-Setup takes 1-2 weeks.
+• Embedded process — bias audit as part of CI/CD: automatic fairlearn metrics check on every retrain with deployment blocking when thresholds are violated.
+Setup takes 1–2 weeks.